rkam4910/Thesis/README.md

 ## Repository Structure

 Code is organised by experiment.
-Each folder contains the analysis scripts for that experiment.
+Each folder contains the analysis scripts for that experiment and is found on the master branch.

 ```
 .